GYG-be/gyg-be.github.io/_posts/2021-01-01-curated-annotated-reading-list copy.md

 It's important to do this rumination or curation publicly, transparently ... with OPEN forkable lists building upon the AWESOME pattern of list repositories [as seen on Github].
 It is the process of curation that goes beyond immersive reading to help people begin to learn how others learn, to learn how others express ideas, context, meaning.

+## The currated annotated reading lists will not include ANY proprietary material

+There might be references to things such as papers from peer-reviewed journals with a pay wall ... but that reference will be limited to a discussion of the title, abstract and authors -- the reference will not be ignored, but proprietary materials will not the *suggested* reading list ... and that's not primarily because not everyone can afford to obtain access, but because propriety restrictions restrict FULL discovery of background for knowledge development ... we need full, open, transparent access for anyone OR otherwise, the process of knowledge development is impaired.